jkool702/OpenWrt-guest_wifi/README.md

 # Usage
 This script is almost fully automated, and using it is quite simple.
 To use this script, do the following:

-1. Download the script and save it somewhere on the router.
+1. Download the script `guest_wifi_setup.sh` and save it somewhere on the router.
       NOTE: If you are using OWE, the script *must* be saved on persistent storage.
 The OWE install requires a reboot mid-installation, and the script file needs to be available at the same location after this reboot happens.
 2. Fill in the `GuestWifi_{SSID,IP,netmask}` variables at the top of the script.
 3. (optional) To force OWE support to be enabled/disabled, set `use_OWE_flag` to `1` or `0`.